 NOW I KNOW THAT SADLY THIS IS NOT ALWAYS THE CASE….

-I remember when my blood panel came back I was shocked and if honest, relieved.
+I remember when my blood panel came back I was shocked and in disbelief but if honest, relieved.
 I was not surprised that something showed up and that all my symptoms that I tried to ignore or had secretly stressed about were valid.
-In addition to a Hashimoto’s diagnosis I had a very low Vitamin D level and suboptimal levels of B12.
+In addition to Hypothyroidism and Hashimoto’s diagnosis I had a very low Vitamin D level and suboptimal levels of B12.
 My diagnosis was in Dec 2012 and I thought that was it, all fixed.
 I was commenced on Levothyroxine and I slowly built up the dose as guided by my GP and I sat back and waited to get better.

 Did I feel better?
 Psychologically maybe a little as I started to take more interest in myself and others around me had to also consider my health.
 However this feeling did not last long; 4 weeks later and I was worse and so the GP increased the tablets and so the story went on until my bloods were in NORMAL range but I was feeling worse than ever.